Turbo-Charge Your Revenue!

 More than just necessities, consumers may buy products or subscribe to services based on how the product makes them feel.
 This is especially true for luxury products or places.

-For example, a consumer may buy tickets to a music concert or buy luxury bags solely because of how it makes them feel.
+For example, a consumer may buy tickets to a music concert or buy luxury bags solely because of how the bags makes them feel.

 To appeal to this buyer motivation, you want to position your product or service as pleasurable or enjoyable.